aminbiography/Password-Strength-Checker-For-Developers/README.md

 Use Case
 This script is useful for:

-Web developers: Ensuring that user passwords meet minimum security standards.
+<h1>Web developers:</h1> Ensuring that user passwords meet minimum security standards.
 End-users: Checking if their personal passwords are secure.
 System administrators: Enforcing strong password policies across systems.
 Contributing